-Kyoto Railway Museum (京都鉄道博物館) is one of the best interactive museums in Japan, and a top pick for families visiting Kyoto with kids.
-Often referred to as the Kyoto train museum or Kyoto railroad museum, this hands-on destination brings Japan’s rich railway history to life through real steam engines, Shinkansen cars, driving simulators, and creative exhibits that kids can touch, explore, and play with.
-It’s also one of the best indoor attractions in Kyoto for rainy days or hot summer afternoons, making it a perfect mix of fun and learning for all ages.
-Be sure to book your tickets in advance, especially on weekends and holidays.
+Kyoto Railway Museum (京都鉄道博物館) is widely considered one of the best interactive museums in Japan and a top pick for families visiting Kyoto.
+Often referred to as the Kyoto train museum, this hands-on destination brings railway history to life through real steam engines, Shinkansen cars, and driving simulators that kids can touch and explore.

 Why Book Ahead?
 It’s quicker, avoids long lines, helps skip language barriers, prevents sold-out attractions, and solves payment issues at places that don’t accept credit cards. *Prices are subject to change.